 The severity of the impact of an oil spill depends on a variety of factors, including the characteristics of the oil itself.
 Natural conditions, such as water temperature and weather, also influence the behavior of oil in aquatic environments.

+An oil storage tank leak is the uncontrolled release of oil emanating from an oil tank.
 It is usually a very small hole in the tank that causes the contents to leak into the surrounding soil.
 Leakage can also occur in faulty or corroded fuel lines.
 When this happens, a soil sample is analyzed.
 If the contamination is not significant, the lines can be replaced.